 The Foundation receives significant contributions with donor restrictions to be used in accordance with the associated purpose restrictions.
 The majority of these contributions are to establish or add additional amounts to endowments that will exist in perpetuity.
 The income generated from such endowments is used to fund the respective Catholic parishes, schools, and ministries and other operating needs, when appropriate.
+The Foundation's board approves an appropriation from endowment earnings between 3%-4.5% based on market performance of the endowment annually.
 In addition, the Foundation receives support without donor restrictions.